Hello! My name is Kyra Williams (she/her).

 About me

 Growing up in the city of Kamloops B.C., a deserty landscape with sage-covered hills, I have always had a deep appreciation for the natural world.
-As a kid, you’d find my sister and I foraging wildflowers in the forest behind the house or playing in the snow.
-To this day, I love taking in the nurturing smells of spruce and pine on my forested hikes, feeling the crisp cold air across my cheekbones in the mountains, scrambling up rocky mountain sides, trekking amongst the alpine flowers, and breathing in the misty air along the blustery Pacific coastline.
+As a kid, my sister and I could be found foraging wildflowers in the forest behind our house or sending it down snowy hills on our “magic carpets”.
+To this day, I love taking in the nurturing smells of spruce and pine on my forested hikes, feeling the crisp cold air across my cheekbones in the mountains, scrambling up rock faces, trekking amongst the alpine flowers, and breathing in the misty air along the blustery Pacific coastline.

-In the midst of my degree, I started working for a small non-profit supporting local businesses as a Co-op position.
-I fell in love with the grass-roots stories and hearing the passion and resilience that fuelled them.
-Supporting business owners in sharing these meaningful stories became a way for me to connect with my community.
-I saw first-hand connection through story and this is where my passion for story telling truly blossomed.
+In the midst of my degree, I started working for a small non-profit supporting local businesses.
+I fell in love with their grass-roots stories, driven forward by passion and resilience that fuelled them.
+This is where my passion for local business truly blossomed.

-I understand my education and awareness around representing people of different ages, races, ethnicities, cultures, abilities and disabilities, genders, and sexual orientations is an ongoing learning process.
-I am committed to leading my life, both professionally and personally through the lens of diversity, equity, and inclusion.
+I understand my education and awareness around representing people of different ages, races, ethnicities, cultures, abilities, genders, and sexual orientations is an ongoing learning process.
+I am committed to leading my life, both professionally and personally through the lens of diversity, equity, inclusion, and accessibility.

 For me, this means carrying with me an openness to shift my perspectives on what I ‘know’ to be true, listening with an open heart and with understanding that every person’s thoughts, feelings, and fears are a reflection of their personal, collective, and ancestral history.